 A company requires concentration banking arrangement if it has a large number of stores and offices across different locations.

 In the absence of such a facility, the local managers need to take account-related decisions, such as investing idle cash.
 But, small funds in each account may limit the available options for investment at the local level.
-And so mostly the funds will remain idle in these accounts, which are spread over multiple locations.
+And so, the funds will mostly remain idle in these accounts, which are spread over multiple locations.

-On the other hand, if a company uses such a banking arrangement, the person monitoring the central account would have all the funds at his control.
+On the other hand, if a company uses such a banking arrangement, the person monitoring the central account would have all the funds under his control.
 That will ease investment decisions to optimize returns.
 Moreover, the company can think of hiring an investment manager to invest the funds.

 Following are the benefits of such a banking arrangement:

 - Such an arrangement requires the company to keep all its bank accounts across different locations with one bank.
 So the company need not deal with multiple banks and multiple accounts.

 - Sometimes opening one bank account at the central level will suffice, irrespective of the number of stores/branches/offices/locations if the bank’s rules permit this.